Moana Pasifika: Super Rugby

 On 14 April 2021, both sides were granted conditional licenses to join Super Rugby in 2022 by the New Zealand Rugby Union.

 On 12 July 2021, the team were granted an unconditional licence, confirming them for the 2022 Super Rugby season.

 On 30 August 2021, the side was confirmed in Super Rugby for the 2022 and 2023 seasons, beginning with the 2022 Super Rugby Pacific season.

-Moana Pasifika will be based in South Auckland, Auckland Region, and will play their fixtures at Mt Smart Stadium until 2028.
-On the following day, Dynasty Sport was announced as the supplier for the team's on-field kit.
+In September it was announced that Moana Pasifika would be based in South Auckland, Auckland Region, and would play their fixtures at Mt Smart Stadium until 2028.
+Dynasty Sport was announced as the supplier for the team's on-field kit.
 Aaron Mauger was then announced as the first coach of the team on 30 September 2021.